Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

 The production of $\chi$ lowers the neutrino temperature and this leads to energy flow of $e\to\nu$ to accommodate thermal equilibrium.
 Due to the strong coupling between $e-\gamma$ before/during BBN, photon gets cooled accordingly.
 As a result, the system after BBN includes small portion of extra radiation, $\chi$, which means that the total $N_\text{eff}$ is higher than $N_\text{eff}^\text{SM}$.

 In Fig.~\ref{fig:1e-2scan}, we show $n_\chi=1,2$ results as we increase $m_N/\lambda_{\phi N}$ to be 10 times larger than that in Fig.~2.
 This results in a 10 times smaller $\lambda_{\phi\nu}$ [cf. Eq.~(5) in the main text], and hence, 100 times smaller $\sigma(\nu\nu\to\phi\to\chi\chi)$, thus a reduced efficiency in $\nu-\chi$ energy transfer.
 Therefore, $\nu\nu\leftrightarrow\phi\leftrightarrow\chi\chi$ energy transfer is significantly slowed down, which results in an insufficient cooling of neutrinos.
-This is reflected in the overall reduction in the light yellow region where neutrino cooling is maximal) compared to that of Fig.~\ref{fig:1e-1scan}.
+This is reflected in the overall reduction in the light yellow region (where neutrino cooling is maximal) compared to that of Fig.~\ref{fig:1e-1scan}.
 As we increase $m_N/\lambda_{\phi N}$ even further, this cooling mechanism becomes completely ineffective for $m_N/\lambda_{\phi N}\gtrsim 10$ GeV.

-\subsubsection{5.
-Normal Ordering Benchmarks}
+\subsubsection{Normal Ordering Benchmarks}